andres2901/StarCrew/README.md

 3. Gene Content Filtering: This filter removes elements that are empty or contain a very low number of cargo genes.
     * Since the primary goal of this tool is to analyze cargo content, maintaining elements without sufficient cargo genes is inefficient.
 This filter ensures that only elements useful for downstream analysis are retained.

-In the case of 'Starfish' mode, the input data goes trough a specific preprocess to be able to enter the pipeline:

-1. The gene information from the original gff files is extracted and updated base on the positions from the metadata file from starfish run.
-2. As Starfish perform a _de novo_ gene prediction of captains, we have to perform again this approach to be able to obtain the full genetic information of this genes (exon, intron, CDS...).
-For our purpose, we performed a modify version of that approach:
-    * Based on the YR recombinase database obtain in Starfish, we run meateuk against the nucleotide file looking for a minimum sequence identity of 0.95 and minimum coverage of 0.95.
-    * In the case there was a previous gene model in the same position, this tool will select the longest gene model.
-This present a difference with Starfish logic that always select metaeuk gene model in those cases.

 When using the 'Starfish' input mode, the provided data undergoes specific preprocessing before entering the main pipeline:

 1.  **GFF Information Update:** The gene information from the original GFF files is extracted and updated based on the positions provided in the metadata file resulting from the Starfish run.